-A 2014 University of Edinburgh study estimated that the SMP membership contributed over £40 million in time, resources and money to their links with Malawi.
-This activity benefits well over 4 million Malawians and 300,000 Scots annually.
-In total, more than 198,000 Malawians and 94,000 Scots are actively involved in links between the two countries, making the SMP one of the UK's largest cross-community networks engaged in international development.
+A 2018 University of Edinburgh study estimated that the SMP membership contributes over £49 million in time, resources and money to their links with Malawi each year.
+This activity directly benefits 2.9 million Malawians and 260,000 Scots annually.
+In total, more than 208,000 Malawians and 109,000 Scots are actively involved in links between the two countries, making the SMP one of the UK's largest cross-community networks engaged in international development.

-Separate research, working from a randomly selected sample of over 500 Scots, found that 46% of Scots could name a friend or family member with a connection to Malawi, and more than 75% of Scots were supportive of these links.
-There is no comparable north-south people-to-people bilateral relationship.
+A separate 2018 paper, by a University of Glasgow researcher, working from a randomly selected sample of 449 Scots, found that roughly 45% of Scots could name a friend or family member with a connection to Malawi, and more than 75% of Scots were supportive of these links, with less than 1.5% opposed.
+There is arguably no comparable north-south, people-to-people bilateral relationship with this degree of public engagement and support.